GenomicsAotearoa/long-read-assembly/docs/pages/day1b_familiarise_w_data.md

 ??? question "Why does Merqury use `k=21` ?"

     Larger K sizes give more conservative results, but this comes at a cost since you get lower effective coverage.
 For non-human species, if you know your genome size you can [estimate an optimal K using Meryl itself](https://github.com/marbl/merqury/wiki/1.-Prepare-meryl-dbs#1-get-the-right-k-size).
 If you are wondering, Verkko uses k=30 in order to be "conservative".
-And at the time of writing this document, different species typically stick with k=30.
+And at the time of writing this document, different species typically stick with `k=30`.
 Though this hasn't been tested, so it may change in the future.

 ??? question "Do Meryl DBs have to be created from Illumina data?
-Could HiFi data be used an an input to Meryl ?"
+Could HiFi data be used an an input to Meryl?"

     They don't!
 You can create a Meryl DB from 10X data or HiFi data, for instance.
 The one caveat is that you want your input data to have a low error rate.
 So UL ONT data wouldn't work.